hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 If the game you are trying to play doesn't work, it will most likely be because it was made with another version of Godot.

-It could also be because it uses GDNative or C++, which the Raspberry Pi binaries doesn't support.
+It could also be because it uses GDNative or C#, which the Raspberry Pi binaries doesn't support.

 ### Force Godot to use the GLES2 video render